jerryeca/jerryeca/README.md

-# Hi there, I'm Jerry Eca 👋
+# Hi there, I'm Jerry-ecA 👋

 I am a passionate software developer with a keen interest in open-source technologies and a love for learning new things.
 Here's a little bit about me: